-Candidates must have an up-to-date criminal history record check report on file before participating in any field experience or clinical experience/student teaching.
+Candidates must be enrolled in the Ohio RAPBACK program before participating in any field experience or clinical experience/student teaching.
 Some school districts/buildings require copies of these before a teacher/candidate can be placed within the system.
 It is possible that a candidate will not be placed for field experience or student teaching (and thus would not be able to complete the program) if the background check so warrants.